 During the time of the dinosaurs seed plants (spermatophytes) were well developed and were the most dominant vegetation on earth, especially the lush seed ferns, conifers and palmlike cycads.
 These primitive seed plants are called gymnosperms (meaning "naked seeds") because their seeds are not enclosed in a ripened fruit but are protected by cones or by a fleshy seed coat.

-plants) have both sexes on the same plant, but the Ginkgo is a dioecious
+(and flowering plants) have both sexes on the same plant, but the Ginkgo

-gymnosperm, male and female are separate trees, its seeds have a fleshy
+is a dioecious gymnosperm, male and female are separate trees, its seeds

 The Ginkgo and the cycads are the only living seed-producing plants that have motile or free swimming sperm (more info here).

-tree was placed in the class Coniferopsida, because it is thought to be
+the Ginkgo tree was placed in the class Coniferopsida, because it is thought

-more related to conifers than to any other gymnosperm, but the two groups
+to be more related to conifers than to any other gymnosperm, but the two

-Ginkgo tissues, recent research has shown.
-So far this association is not
+in symbiosis with Ginkgo tissues, recent research has shown.
+So far this

-known on any other tree and only occurs in the animal kingdom.
+association is not known on any other tree and only occurs in the

 old Ginkgo in Japan